gitnob/Perfomix/README.md

 **Updating is easy, just run the install_Perfomix.sh script again!**

-# Detailed zynthian compilation and installation
+# Detailed zynthian compilation and installation (experts only)
 Because at the moment plugdata does not have a arm64 export mechanism, it is necessary to compile the plugin for the raspberry pi OS on the command line.
 Compilation on the command line involves some basic understanding of directories and text editing.
 You also need git.